Yub-S/Neuro-Tech/README.md

 ### Appointment Booking
 - **User-Friendly Booking Process:** Allows patients to book appointments by providing their full name, the problem they're experiencing, their preferred appointment day and time, contact email, and the doctor they want to visit.
 - **Availability Check:** Verifies doctor availability in real-time to prevent double bookings.
+- **Database Update:**   Automatically inserts patient appointment details into the database upon booking, thereby eliminating the need for any manual data entry and ensuring seamless record-keeping.
 - **Confirmation Emails:** Automatically sends appointment confirmation emails to patients, ensuring they have all necessary details.

 ### Appointment Rescheduling